Mountain pigeon

 Mountain pigeons are four species of birds in the genus Gymnophaps in the pigeon family Columbidae.
-They are found on islands in eastern Indonesia and Melanesia, where they inhabit hill and montane forest.
-They mostly have dull grey, white, or chestnut-brown plumage, with bright red skin around the eyes being their most distinctive feature.
-Males and females mostly look alike, but the Papuan mountain pigeon shows slight sexual dimorphism.
-Mountain pigeons are very social and are usually seen in flocks of at least 10–40 birds, although some species can form flocks of more than 100 individuals.
-They are generally quiet and do not make many vocalisations.
-However, they make a distinctive whooshing noise while leaving their high-altitude roosts to feed in the morning.
+They are found on islands in eastern Indonesia and western Melanesia, where they inhabit hill and montane forest.
+Medium-sized pigeons with long tails and wings, they are 33–38.5 cm long and weigh 259–385 g.
+They mostly have dull grey, white, or chestnut-brown plumage, their most distinctive feature being bright red skin around the eyes.
+Males and females mostly look alike, but the Papuan and pale mountain pigeons show slight sexual dimorphism.
+Mountain pigeons are very social and are usually seen in flocks of 10–40 birds, although some species can form flocks of more than 100 individuals.
+They are generally quiet and do not make many vocalisations apart from a distinctive whooshing noise while leaving their high-altitude roosts to feed in the morning.

-The genus was originally described by the Italian zoologist Tommaso Salvadori in 1874 and currently contains four species.
-The species are allopatric (having geographically isolated populations) and form a single superspecies.
-Mountain pigeons are arboreal (tree-inhabiting) and feed on a wide variety of fruit like figs and drupes, mainly foraging for food in the canopy.
-Nests can be of two types: the first type is a shallow depression in the forest floor or short grass, while the second is a platform of sticks placed at a height of several metres in a tree.
+The genus was originally described by the Italian zoologist Tommaso Salvadori in 1874 and currently contains the Papuan, Seram, Buru, and pale mountain pigeons.
+The species are allopatric (having geographically separated populations) and form a single superspecies.
+Mountain pigeons are arboreal (tree-inhabiting) and feed on a wide variety of fruit-like figs and drupes, mainly foraging for food in the canopy.
+Nests can be of two types: a shallow depression in the forest floor or short grass; and a platform of sticks placed at a height of several metres in a tree.
 Clutches consist of a single white egg.
 All four species are listed as being of least concern on the IUCN Red List.